hdinsight/hdinsight.github.io/spark/data-collection-application-performance.md

 6. If this application had completed successful early then capture start, end datetime, application status and also the YARN logs for this successfully completed Spark Application [How do I download Yarn logs from HDInsight cluster?](/yarn/yarn-download-logs.html).

+7. Apart from the YARN Logs get details about the environment.
+    *   Number of Workernodes.
+    *   Executors
+    *   Source and Sink (Ex Kakfa to Storage)

+ ## Spark Streaming

 For General Spark Tuning [Refer](https://spark.apache.org/docs/latest/tuning.html)